balzack/react-native-unifiedpush-connector/README.md

 # react-native-unifiedpush-connector

-UnifiedPush library connector for react-native
+*NOT READY YET* UnifiedPush library connector for react-native

 ## Installation